 - Use declarative knowledge and demonstrate understanding to complete learning tasks in social studies courses

 - Apply fundamental mathematical skills to solve real world problems

 - Utilize writing skills to complete graded writing assessments

-- Demonstrate an ability to complete introductory level college courses
+- Demonstrate an ability to complete introductory level health care courses

 Orientation .5 credit

 In this course you’ll develop the necessary skills to ensure your success in the program.
 This course also teaches you how to stay successful, ensuring you complete your studies and start preparing for a successful career.